mathisonian/awesome-visualization-research/README.md

 ## Human Computer Interaction

 - [The Effects of Interactive Latency on Exploratory Visual Analysis](https://idl.cs.washington.edu/files/2014-Latency-InfoVis.pdf) - a look at how latency in a user interface can affect user behavior and impact what they learn about datasets
+- [Past, Present and Future of User Interface Software Tools](http://www.cs.cmu.edu/~amulet/papers/futureofhci.pdf) - an overview of of successes and failures in user interface tools, ideas for thinking about them, and thoughts on the future

 ## Research Methods